observablehq/framework/examples/loader-duckdb/src/index.md

 <div class="note">

-To run this data loader, you’ll need to install the `duckdb` binary, as well as `curl` and `gunzip` if they are not already available on your system.
+To run this data loader, you’ll need to install the DuckDB CLI (`duckdb`), as well as `curl` and `gunzip` if they are not already installed on your system.

 </div>